 26. The Tomato Tower

-But I digress, you build this obelisk like all of the rest.
-This one just looks really cool because you will literally have a tomato tower.
+However I digress, you build this obelisk, like all of the rest.
+This one just looks really good because you will have a tomato tower.

 No more bending over to pick those tomatoes.
 Now you’ll think you are picking fruit from a tree with this creation.

-So you begin with your four posts.
+So you begin with your 4 posts.
 You add the rungs all the way around until you have a box.

 This idea was born in a pinch.
 The author needed a way to tie up her tomato plants.

 So you take welded wire fencing and cut it down to the size pieces you need.
-The drive an old stake in the ground.
+They drive an old stake in the ground.

 Attach the fencing to the stake in the ground on either side, and you have yourself a tomato cage.